 :: Your current passport

-Unless it is damaged or defaced in any way, the passport office will post this back to you under separate cover, at the address noted on your application form.
+Unless it is damaged or defaced in any way, the passport office will post it back to you under separate cover, at the address noted on your application form.

-If your current or expired passport has been lost, stolen, damaged or defaced, you must replace it, rather than renewing.
+If your current passport has been lost, stolen, damaged or defaced, you must replace it, before you can apply for a second one.
 Please see our passport replacement service for more information.

 :: Completed and signed application form